xenoncodeZ/Savey-A-Password-Manager/README.md

 After running, Gradio will automatically open a local link (usually http://127.0.0.1:7860/).
 You’ll see Savey's cute and simple interface to start managing your passwords!

+Important ; The Default decryption key is 'password123' you can change it once you get in the web app.

 🏗️ File Structure
 pgsql
 Copy